 - Giving minimal notice to Commissioners (and the public) of sweeping policy changes

-- Voting against notice and comment on major policy changes; and
+- Voting against notice and comment on major policy changes

 - Short-circuiting public input by adopting policy statements during ongoing rulemakings that address precisely the topics at issue.”

-In a memo laying out her vision for the FTC, Chair Khan announced that the FTC would no longer focus on consumer welfare and would seek to restructure the U.S. economy across many industries.
+In a memo laying out her vision for the FTC, Chair Khan announces that the FTC will no longer focus on consumer welfare and would seek to restructure the U.S. economy across many industries.